Scrum starts with PBB

 Map the steps of a Feature

-Steps Maps is a technique that helps break a feature into small work itens.
+Feature Steps Mapping is a technique that helps break a feature into small work itens.
 Each step will be a PBI – Product Backlog Item.

 PBIs are elements that make up the Product Backlog.
 Ideally, PBIs reflect customer and business needs, which can vary in specifications and requirements.
 Typically, these are represented by use cases, epics, user stories, or even bugs or tasks.

-Breaking a feature is done through map steps, which represent a mapping of a feature’s work items.
+Breaking a feature is done through mapping its steps, which represent a mapping of a feature’s work items.

 Start by asking the very first work step to get started on the feature.
 Write it down.
 Then ask about the second work step.
 Then the third and so forth, until completing the feature workflow, step by step.
 Note that each work item represents a step towards feature construction.